Lenguist/basic-auth/documentation/dev-log.md

 I think cool feature slike this is key to get off the ground, but the social features are key to get users to come back and use the app.

+thoughts from chatgpt
+Researchers are skeptical of gimmicky apps.
+→ Keep tone clean, minimalist, intellectual.
+No hype.
+→ Position as “A beautiful tool for organizing and discovering research — together.”

 Nov 8